This DIY Hanging baskets tutorial teaches you how to create them yourself. Also, they’re not just for flowers, use cherry tomatoes and herbs!

 I love making my own because I know I can make much nicer ones than I see in stores.
 You can add a lot of colors, match your home or outdoor decor, or do something funky.

 Another reason I love hanging baskets is for the convenience of watering – it’s so easy to just go along and water them all in a row, rather than having plants scattered everywhere.
 If they are hanging, the neighbor’s cat or that pesky squirrel can’t get into them.

 DIY Hanging Baskets: How to Make Your Own

 Start With the Basket

 Plastic is an obvious choice, but it does break down in the sun over time and many people are trying to get away from using plastics.
-Other alternatives are wood, vine, rope, ceramic, terra cotta, hypertuffa, and other materials.
-Mine are a woven vine that is probably grape.
+Other alternatives are wood, vine, rope, ceramic, terra cotta, hypertufa, and other materials.
+Mine is a woven vine that is probably a grapevine.
 I’ve also had willow baskets that work well.

 Whatever you choose for your basket, be sure it is large enough to contain the plants you want and sturdy enough to withstand wind and weather.

 This is the fun part – you can use almost any kind of plant that doesn’t get too tall.
 Good choices are vines or plants that will cascade over the edges.
 Here are some good examples for DIY hanging baskets:

 There are so many plants that it would be hard to list them all.
 You’ll need to consider a few things before you make your choices:

 - How much sun does the area get?
 Not much?
 Begonias and Impatiens are great for shade.
 Lots of sunshine?
 Try Geraniums or Lantana.